This blog has been updated following the publication of Policy Statement 19/21 and Supervisory Statement 5/21 in July 2021.

-On booking models, the PRA expects to ask banks to complete a self-assessment against its proposals in the near future.
+On booking models, the PRA expects to ask banks to complete a self-assessment against its revised policy in the near future.
 For a small number of banks, the PRA also expects to receive better information and have greater visibility of risks going forward, and plans to discuss this with the banks concerned.

 Expectations for effective supervision

 The PRA’s starting position is that the UK operations of international bank branches and subsidiaries can in principle be highly integrated with the parent banking group.
 This is in contrast to supervisors in some other jurisdictions whose default position is to expect branches and subsidiaries to operate on a more or less standalone basis.

 The PRA though expects certain conditions to be met, and it will adapt its supervisory approach to the specific risks and challenges posed by the business strategy and operating model of each bank.
 The more closely the PRA’s expectations on effective supervision are met, the more it will be content for an entity in the UK to be highly integrated with the wider group.
 Conversely, if the PRA does not receive sufficient information or is not satisfied with the degree of cooperation it has with a bank, or if it feels that the controls over risks to the UK business are inadequate, it will be less accommodating.

 Put differently, acceptance of a high degree of integration comes with a price to be paid – particularly in the form of the provision of frequent and detailed management information (MI) about the rest of the group and dialogue and co-operation with the home supervisor.